 *Most people fail at least one level so do budget for this.

 Licence and Club Membership Fees

-You’ll need to apply for membership of the BPA (British Parachute Association) if you want to complete an AFF course and jump in the UK.
+You’ll need to apply for membership of British Skydiving (affectionately known as BS) if you want to regularly jump in the UK.

 As you gain new skills and qualifications, you’ll need to update your licence, there is a fee of around £15 plus postage stamps for this.